 Authors affiliations: first name, initials and last name, institution (department), city, country.
-Abstract: please provide a structured abstract for original papers and study design articles.
+Abstract: please provide a structured abstract for original papers and study design articles, and an unstructured abstract for review articles and points of view.
 The abstract should not contain any undefined abbreviations, nor references and tables.
 An abstract is a short statement about your research or project designed to give the reader a complete, yet concise, understanding of your paper's research and findings.
+It gives a thorough overview of your paper or project so that a busy reader can decide whether to read the entire paper.